MrJellimann/PegasOSDocumentation/Design_Document/4_HARDWARE.md

 Cache policies let us detail what kinds of data gets stored in the cache.
 The allocation policy are as following:

+**Write Allocation**

-**Write Allocation:** Data is loaded into the cache on a write- miss, followed by a write-hit.
+Data is loaded into the cache on a write- miss, followed by a write-hit.

+**Read Allocation**
-**Read Allocation:** Data is loaded on a read-miss.
+Data is loaded on a read-miss.

 The update policies are as followed:

+**Write-Back (WB)**
-**Write-Back (WB):** Write only occurs on the cache and it is marked as dirty.
+Write only occurs on the cache and it is marked as dirty.
 External memory only updated when evicted or cleaned.

+**Write-Through (WT)**
-**Write-Through (WT):** Write updates on both the cache and external memory.
+Write updates on both the cache and external memory.

 Specific Arm instructions regarding policies are as followed: